Corporate and Business Law

 Closely Held Businesses

 Our corporate and business practice at White and Bright, LLP serves many closely held businesses.
-Because we serve a wide variety of business and entities, our clients face unique challenges and requirements.
-Close corporations are subject to differe… Read More
+Because we serve a wide variety of California businesses and entities, our clients face unique challenges and requirements.
+Close corporations are subje… Read More

 Business Entity Formation

-Transactions make up a key component to the growth of any business as well as that of any individual.
-Whether you are contemplating a transaction involving your personal property or that of your business, it is essential to ensure that the provisions… Read More
+Assisting You with Navigating the Complexities of Business Transactions Transactions are a key component to the ongoing growth of any business.
+If you are contemplating a transaction that involves your business, it is essential to ensure that the pro… Read More

 Contracts are essential to the success of any business.
-From hiring employees to renting a work space, a business continually relies on contracts in order to develop, grow, and thrive.
-Because the terms of a contract determine the rights and obligati… Read More
+From hiring employees to renting a workspace, a business relies on contracts in order to develop, grow, and thrive.
+Because the terms of a contract determine the rights and obligations of the pa… Read More

 Promissory Notes